 Having a mental health problem doesn’t mean it’s inevitable that you will develop a physical health problem.
 There are things you can do to give yourself the best chance of staying physically well.

 Physical activity is a great way to keep you physically healthy as well as improving your mental wellbeing.
 Research shows that doing exercise releases feel-good chemicals called endorphins in the brain.
 Even a short burst of 10 minutes brisk walking can improve your mental alertness, energy and mood.

 Whether you’re tending your garden or running a marathon, exercise can significantly improve your quality of life.
+Finding an activity you enjoy can make you feel less stressed, more focused, and give you a sense of purpose.
 For more tips on ways to get started, read our guide How to look after your mental health using exercise.

 Eating well can improve your wellbeing and your mood.
 A balanced diet is one that includes healthy amounts of proteins, essential fats, complex carbohydrates, vitamins, minerals and water.
 The food we eat can influence the development, management and prevention of numerous mental health conditions including depression and dementia.

 Smoking has a negative impact on both mental and physical health.
 Many people with mental health problems believe that smoking relieves their symptoms, but these effects are only short-term.
 It’s never too late to quit, and there is now a lot of support available to help you give up.